fiuncholabs/texturizer/DEPLOYMENT.md

    ```

 6. **Access the application:**
-   Open http://localhost:5000 in your browser
+   Open http://localhost:8000 in your browser

+   > **Note:** The app uses port 8000 by default to avoid conflicts with macOS AirPlay Receiver (which uses port 5000)

 ### Testing Production Mode Locally